Rx66 DSM2/DSMX 13V/18V Receiver with 4A Bi-Directional ESC

 Rx66 is a 2.4GHz DSM2/DSMX receiver which includes one integrated 4A reversable controller for brushed motors (ESC).
 The motor stall current must be less than or equal to the ESC current rating; this can be increased to 6A using a heatsink.
-The voltage range is 3-18v for 1-4S LiPo, 1-5 LiFe, 3-12 NiCd/NiMH or 1 PP3.
+The voltage range is 3V-13V in standard form or 8.5V-18v with add-on regulator.
+This allows the use of 1-4S LiPo, 1-5 LiFe, 3-12 NiCd/NiMH or 1 PP3.

 |Size:||46 x 26 x 4 mm|